OmeshThokchom/RGU/docs/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in RGU Portal, please send an email to security@rgu.ac.in.
+If you discover a security vulnerability in RGU Portal, please send an email to developer.
 All security vulnerabilities will be promptly addressed.

 ## Security Measures